pydicom/pydicom/doc/index.rst

         **User guide**
         ^^^

-        The user guide covers usage of *pydicom's* core classes and functions as well as explanations of the relevant parts of the DICOM Standard.
+        The user guide covers usage of *pydicom's* core classes and functions and how they're related to the relevant parts of the DICOM Standard.

         +++